Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Reassessing Reachability

 We found 330/1,460 successful poisoning cases exhibited default routes at the steering AS's next hop.
 Thus, steering traffic onto a second, third, or other provider bordering the remote AS was impossible for these ASes.
 As shown by Table~\ref{table:dr-metrics}, we examined the properties of these ASes by their transit or fringe status.
 Default routes existed for 26.8\% of the transit ASes we sampled, those being ASes with 5 or more customers.
 We also found that 36.7\% of the fringe ASes, or those with less than 5 customers, had default routes.
 In 2009, 77\% of stub ASes had default routes (out of 24,224 ASes measured from the poisoner with the ping utility).
 In 2018, we found 36.7\% of stubs had default routes (out of 845 ASes measured from the steered AS with RIPE Atlas probes using traceroute).

-Security implications of default routing also exist.
 Based on the prevalence of default routes, decoy routing systems~\cite{Nasr:2017fy,Nasr:2016tp,Bocovich:2018wu} could optimize placement of decoy systems on the immediate next-hop of remote ASes which a RAD~\cite{RAD} adversary wishes to steer.
 This approach may yield stronger security guarantees against poisoning-equipped adversaries when the middle of the path exhibits strong compatibility with poisoning.
-For systems such as Nyx~\cite{RAC}, a steered AS which has a default route may not be able to provide QoS to its customers when under a direct DDoS.
-This is due to the limited ability for a poisoning AS to steer the target AS onto a second, non-impacted provider, especially if the DDoS is on the default link.
+For systems such as Nyx~\cite{RAC}, a steered AS which has a default route may not be able to provide QoS to its customers when under a direct DDoS due to the inability to steer return paths around its next-hop AS that will always be used for return traffic.